Limits & Quotas

 GET /platform/v1/account/export | 1 export per minute per user |

-A second call inside the cooldown window returns 429 rate_limit_exceeded with Retry-After.
+A second call inside the cooldown window returns 429 rate_limit_exceeded with Retry-After: 60 (the full cooldown window, as a conservative upper bound).
 The two project-level export buckets are tracked separately — a jobs-export call does not consume the audit-export budget.

 The job export window is also capped at 90 days — requests with a wider date span return 400 range_too_large.
 See Jobs API § Export and Audit Log Export.